Updated: Apr 21

 One of our trips back to America landed me in exactly this scenario after my 6 month old baby screamed solidly for two hours.
 Although that sucked for everyone on the plane, I was counting it as a win.
 At home she usually screamed for 3 or more so I was feeling rather hospitable to my travelling companions that I had shared with them a more restrained version of the truth.
 When this does happen all you can do is breathe, apologize to your fellow travellers and take turns sharing the screaming baby with your partner in a hope to settle them faster.

 Remember too that a baby may be screaming because he/she has ear pain from the pressure or because the person next to you wont stop talking..
 Sucking on a bottle or a dummy can help with the ear pressure.
 As for the person next to you, good luck!

 FIVE: Go with the flow

 The thing about travelling with kids, or travelling at all, is that it can often throw you a curve ball, so instead of stressing, plan to expect the unexpected.
-Have a stash of treats in your pockets to bribe unruly kids from precarious or embarrassing situations, memorize a bunch of games that you can play anywhere to distract the kids from pulling the hair of the passenger in front, such as eye-spy or would-you-rather?
-(You can download my kids activities travel pack for free right here) and remember to pick your battles.
+Have a stash of treats in your pockets to bribe unruly kids from precarious or embarrassing situations, memorize a bunch of games that you can play anywhere to distract the kids from pulling the hair of the passenger in front, such as eye-spy or would-you-rather? and remember to pick your battles.
 A 15 hour flight is not the time to teach your child about limiting screen time or try to discipline your kids for being too loud.
 Simply use lots of distractions and turn everything you can into a game….
 “Let’s see who can make up the funniest story in the quietest voice”